wireapp/wire-server-deploy/offline/demo-wiab.md

 # Wire-in-a-Box Deployment Guide

-This guide explains how to deploy Wire-in-a-Box (WIAB) using Ansible on an Ubuntu 24.04 system.
+This guide provides detailed instructions for deploying Wire-in-a-Box (WIAB) using Ansible on an Ubuntu 24.04 system.
+The deployment process is structured into multiple blocks within the Ansible playbook, offering flexibility in execution.

+Typically, the deployment process runs seamlessly without requiring any external flags.
+However, if needed, you have the option to skip certain tasks based on their conditional flags.
+For instance, if you wish to bypass the [Wire Artifact Download tasks](#8-wire-artifact-download) —which can be time-consuming—you can manage the artifacts independently and skip this step in the Ansible workflow by using the flag `-e skip_download=true`.

+For more detailed instructions on each task, please refer to the [Deployment Flow section](#deployment-flow).

 ## Requirements